AKSW/frankgraphbench/docs/source/benchmark_results/results.md

 ## douban-movie

-Experiment ran using the Douban Movie dataset with the follwing presented models and their configurations.
+Experiment ran using the Douban Movie dataset with the following presented models and their configurations.
 The complete configuration can be found in `config_files/run_douban-movie.yml`:

 - Summarized results from `experiment_results/douban-movie.csv`: